glaukommatos/Gymder/README.md

   previously were not, specifically), then you'll have to kill and relaunch the app in order to see the changes take effect.
 I have made no effort to listen to these changes, although this could be done.

+- Also, regarding the `LocationProvider`– it would be clever to set a timer when requesting location data.
+I have noticed, especially while testing on a real device, that getting the location can take a fairly long time– even when only requesting `kCLLocationAccuracyHundredMeters`.
+  This way the user can choose to continue to try to get location information or to continue without.